jamesdanielwhitford/replit.github.io/tutorials/42-build-a-robot-nft.md

 ## Next steps

 We're done with our contract code.
-In the second part of this tutorial, we'll build a dApp frontend for users to mint, view and breed ReplBot NFTs.
+In the second part of this tutorial, we'll build a dApp frontend for users to mint, view, and breed ReplBot NFTs.
 If you'd like to spend a bit more time exploring Solidity first, here are some ways you might want to change and expand this contract:

 * Add more accessories.
 You'll need to draw these yourself!
 * Refactor the code to reduce the size of the contract and make individual functions more gas efficient.
 One quick way to do this would be to change the visibility of the `public` functions to `external`.